- Home

 - The following code lines are added to the https://github.com/ONLYOFFICE/CommunityServer/blob/master/build/msbuild/build.proj file:

-<!-- Sample --><ProjectToBuild Include="$(ASCDir)web\studio\ASC.Web.Studio\Products\Sample\ASC.Web.Sample.csproj"/>and
+<!-- Sample --> <ProjectToBuild Include="$(ASCDir)web\studio\ASC.Web.Studio\Products\Sample\ASC.Web.Sample.csproj"/>and

 <ProjectToBuild Include="$(ASCDir)module\ASC.Api\ASC.Api.Sample\ASC.Api.Sample.csproj"/>You can also see other existing projects to find out where these lines should be added.

-ASC.Api.Sample.SampleApiis added to theweb\studio\ASC.Web.Studio\web.autofac.configfile like this:<componenttype="ASC.Api.Sample.SampleApi, ASC.Api.Sample"service="ASC.Api.Interfaces.IApiEntryPoint, ASC.Api"name="sample"/> - The
+ASC.Api.Sample.SampleApiis added to theweb\studio\ASC.Web.Studio\web.autofac.configfile like this:<component type="ASC.Api.Sample.SampleApi, ASC.Api.Sample" service="ASC.Api.Interfaces.IApiEntryPoint, ASC.Api" name="sample"/> - The

 Build.batfile can be run here:https://github.com/ONLYOFFICE/CommunityServer/blob/master/build/Build.bat